 Q&A with Carrie Garrison

-Carrie is an associate in the firm's litigation group.
+Carrie is in the firm's litigation group.
 She focuses her practice in commercial, employment and environmental litigation and intellectual property.

 What made you want to focus in your practice area?